 One of the new features in Windows 11/10 is the ability to automatically launch applications after a restart.
 This was one of the most required features of Windows 11/10.
 Once you hit Restart or you restart your computer after a software installation or maybe after an Update, all the open windows are closed, and you need to start fresh.
 But with this latest update, this is not the case.

 You might have experienced this feature already.
 It was being used in Windows Update to speed up the update process by using your sign-in info to finish setting up your computer.
-This feature has been extended to ‘Restart’ in the latest Windows 10 v1709.
-It supports restarts from anywhere within the Windows UI and updates – but nothing can be said about third-party software that can restart or shutdown your computer.
+This feature has been extended to ‘Restart’ in Windows 11/10.
+It supports restarts from anywhere within the Windows UI and updates – but nothing can be said about third-party software that can restart or shut down your computer.

-This feature is conveniently placed in ‘Settings’ and is enabled by default.
+In Windows 10, this feature is placed in ‘Settings’ and is enabled by default.
 To change it, go to ‘Settings’ and then select ‘Accounts’.
 Now go to ‘Sign–In Options’ and scroll down to find ‘Use my sign–in info to automatically finish setting up my device after an update or restart’ under ‘Privacy’.
 You can turn on/off this feature at your convenience.

 Enabling this feature will preserve all your opened applications and their corresponding resources during a Windows restart.
 Depending upon the performance of your computer, it might take a little while to re-open the applications after a restart.
 I noticed a little lag after I restarted my computer, but it didn’t take much longer, and all the applications were right there as it is.

-- shutdown /sg: Shutdown the computer and restart apps on next start.
+- shutdown /sg: Shutdown the computer and restart apps on the next start.